 (a) who we are;

-(b) how we use your data;
+(b) how and why we use your data;

 (c) when we disclose your data to others;

 (f) what rights related to personal data you possess;

 (h) other issues that you should take into account.